paboyle/Grid/documentation/manual.rst

 * vComplexD

+.. todo:: CD: Maybe say something about how SIMD vectorization works
+	  here.
+Does a vRealF collect values for several SIMD lanes at once?

 These have the usual range of arithmetic operators and functions acting upon them.
 They do not form part of the API, but are mentioned to (partially) explain the need for controlling the layout transformation in lattice objects.

 They are documented further in the Internals chapter.

+.. todo:: CD: Might they be needed for interfacing with external code?

 Coordinates
 ------------